Trusted

 • Better security

-When will Taproot go live?
+When did Taproot go live?

 The last time Bitcoin experienced an update this big was its Segregated Witness (SegWit) upgrade in 2017.
 This upgrade was good for the network, as it reduced transaction sizes so more information could fit into blocks.
-Of course, this upgrade had its fair share of negative press, as does most any upgrade on any blockchain network.
+Of course, this upgrade had its fair share of negative press, as does most upgrades on any blockchain network.

-Revolutionizing Bitcoin transactions
+Empowering Bitcoin transactions

 Frequently asked questions